 Can I install programs of my own on the workstations?

 No. No software may be copied to or from any PC without special permission from the Lab Director or Department Chairperson.

 Can I copy programs on the workstations and take them home to use on my own computer?

 No. Under no circumstances will software piracy be condoned.
 However, the Computer Science Department has a license with Microsoft that may permit you to install certain software on your home computer.
-Contact the departmental office (KOM 306) for more information.
+Contact the Lab Manager for more information.

 What kind of media does each machine use?

 Machines will accept USB flash drives.
 We no longer support floppy disks.

 Can I listen to music in the lab?